THIS ART BEGAN BECAUSE OF A DEATH,

 I joined for effectiveness of public speaking

 and leadership, that's all.
-I gave 225 public talks and workshops in my first six months and was on radio, TV, cable, and corporations e.g., Texas Instruments, State Farm Regional, Federal Credit Union, etc. After Spain I gave 525+ keynote art talks in Barnes & Noble Bookstores, K-5, middle schools, high schools, colleges, AAUW-SMU, University of Chicago Alumni, ...
-Rotary, Kiwanis, seniors, Dallas Police, radio, 50+ newspapers, corporations, ... by 9 mos.
-I'd torn up my vocal cords so, I got back to doing what I do, helping people better their goals and themselves."
+I gave 225 public talks and workshops in my first six months.
+After Spain, I gave 525 art talks at Barnes & Noble Bookstores, K-5, middle schools, high schools, colleges, AAUW-SMU, University of Chicago Alumni, ... the first 9 months of 1995.

 It teaches you to think out-of-the-box and probably wards off dementia while improving your brain's cognitive function as does multilingualism.
 Few collectors ever master